Pouriashahvarpour/kubernetes_tutorial/README.md

     - **CronJob:** Used for performing periodic tasks based on a cron schedule.
     - **Restart Policy:** Controls the behavior of the pods when a container fails in both **Job** and **CronJob**.
 The valid values are `Never` and `OnFailure`.
 ---
+25. **Update Strategy**
+      1. ### **Rollout Strategy**

+         In the **Rollout Strategy**, when your application has multiple versions available to users, this strategy allows you to gradually replace the old version pods with the new version pods.
+First, one pod of the new version is launched in place of the old pod, and then subsequent pods will be replaced by the new version.
+This process happens gradually and without downtime.

+         ### **Advantages:**

+         - **No Downtime:** Since the pods are replaced gradually, there is no downtime for the service’s availability.

+         ### **Challenges:**

+         - **Version Compatibility:** One challenge is that both the old and new version pods need to be able to run simultaneously without conflicts.
+Otherwise, issues like conflicts in configurations or APIs between the old and new versions might arise.

+         By default, Kubernetes uses **Rollout** to manage update strategies.

+         ### **Command to Check Rollout Status:**

+         To check the status of the **Rollout** process, use the following command:

+         ```bash
+         kubectl rollout status statefulset/<app-name>
+         ```

+         In **StatefulSets**, the **Rollout** process happens from the last Replica to the first Replica (i.e., from bottom to top).

+         ### **Command for Rollback:**

+         To roll back to the previous version, use the following command:

+         ```bash
+         kubectl rollout undo statefulset/<app-name>
+         ```

+         Also, Kubernetes keeps the last two versions of the application in memory by default.

+      2. ### **Blue/Green Strategy**

+         In the **Blue/Green Strategy**, there are two versions of the service:

+         - **Blue:** The current version of the service that receives user traffic.
+         - **Green:** The new version of the service that is launched alongside the Blue version, but no traffic is sent to it until it’s ready.

+         Once the **Green** version is ready, the Load Balancer switches traffic to it, and the new service fully replaces the old service.

+         ### **Advantages:**

+         - **Zero Downtime:** Since both the Blue and Green services are available at the same time, there is no downtime in service access.
+         - **Version Compatibility:** The new version doesn’t have to be fully compatible with the old version.
+You can test and deploy new versions without worrying about incompatibilities.
+         - **Rollback to Previous Version:** If there’s an issue with the transition from Blue to Green, you can use the **LoadBalancer** to redirect traffic back to Blue and revert to the old version.

+         ### **Disadvantages:**

+         - **Double Resource Requirement:** Since both Blue and Green versions are available at the same time, more resources are required, as both versions must be running concurrently.
+---